kaespi/CppMemoryLayout/README.md

 ## <a name="e3">Virtual Class Example ("VirtualChildClass")</a>

 The same as in the previous section, but now the class is derived from some base class (which doesn't have any members, except two pure virtual getters for `b` and `c`).
 All statements apply again, as we don't do any runtime type resolution (yet).
 However, we observe that the size of the class in memory increased by 8 bytes.
-Namely, 8 bytes were squeezed just before the first data member:
+Namely, 8 bytes were squeezed in just before the first data member:

 ```Shell
 VirtualChildClass: (instance size=24bytes)